vertexproject/synapse/docs/synapse/devguides/power-ups.rst

 which you would like to use on a user's behalf without disclosing the actual API key.
 The **Storm** library ``$lib.globals.set(<name>, <valu>)`` and ``$lib.globals.get(<name>)`` can be used to access protected global variables which regular users may not access without special permissions.
-By implementing a privileged **Storm** module which retrieves the API key and uses on the user's behalf without disclosing it, you may protect the API key from disclosure while also allowing users to use it.
+By implementing a privileged **Storm** module which retrieves the API key and uses it on the user's behalf without disclosing it, you may protect the API key from disclosure while also allowing users to use it.
 For example, ``acme.hello.privsep.storm``::

     function getFooByBar(bar) {

-        /* retrieve an API key from protected storage */
+        // Retrieve an API key from protected storage
         $apikey = $lib.globals.get(acme:hello:apikey)

         $headers = ({